 Without doubt, InsurTech is an epic climb.
 Not a bump in the road, but a mountain that will shape the future of the industry.
 If we’re to succeed, we must start climbing—only by doing can we compete and start shaping what’s next.
 However, to see beyond the horizon, you first must climb to the top; and, as Jon Bidwell, former Chubb Chief Innovation Officer and now SVP and Underwriting Transformation Leader at QBE North America, put it: “see over the horizon.”

 SpatialKey is InsurTech, and even we’re not immune from the need to digitally evolve.
-We’ve been providing geospatial insurance analytics since 2011 and we’re constantly evolving our own platform and product offerings to ensure we provide clients with the latest technology to meet their needs now and in the future.
+We’ve been providing data enrichment and geospatial insurance analytics since 2011 and we’re constantly evolving our own platform and product offerings to ensure we provide clients with the latest technology to meet their needs now and in the future.

 InsurTech is a monumental climb for all of us—everyone has a stake in this game.
 For SpatialKey, our role as an insight hub is to help shorten and accelerate the transformation that’s necessary for insurers to remain competitive.
 But, at the same time, our insurance clients are recognizing that not all digital transformation has to be hard.
 Technology integrations can be swift and painless with the right partner.

-What is hard about InsurTech is making the right choices—making the right investments, prioritizing the right transformation initiatives, collaborating with the right partners.
+What is hard about InsurTech is making the right choices—making the right investments, prioritizing the right initiatives, collaborating with the right partners.
 It’s all a risk—but not as big a risk as doing nothing.
 There is no option to stay on the bench.
 No one knows what’s over the next horizon, but we all have an opportunity to shape it.